ProteusMRIgHIFU/BabelViscoFDTD/README.md

  Please consult guidelines of each backend (CUDA, OpenCL and Metal) on how to calculate this correctly, otherwise there is a risk of specifying a too large or too short grid and thread size dimensions.
 For example, for both CUDA and Metal, the multiplication of `ManualGroupSize` and `ManualLocalSize` must be equal or larger than the domain size ([N1,N2,N3]) to ensure all the domain is covered; for example for a domain of size [231,220,450], `ManualGroupSize=[60,60,115]` with `ManualLocalSize=[4,4,4]` will ensure covering the domain size.
 For `OpenCL` each entry in `ManualGroupSize` must be equal or larger than [N1,N2,N3] and each entry must be a multiple of its corresponding entry in `ManualLocalSize`; for example for a domain of size [231,220,450], `ManualGroupSize=[240,240,460]` with `ManualLocalSize=[4,4,4]`.
 Be sure of specifying these parameters as an np.array of type np.int32, such as `ManualLocalSize=np.array([4,4,4]).astype(np.int32)`.

 # Supported platforms for Rayleigh integral
-Since v0.9.2 Rayleigh-Somerfeld integral was added a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
-This will be useful to combine models that include large volumes of water as Rayleigh integral benefits considerably of a GPU and the model is hyperparallel.
-The tool has support for 3 GPU backends: CUDA for Windows and Linux, and Metal and OpenCL for MacOS.
+Since v0.9.2 Rayleigh-Sommerfeld integral was added a tool (see tutorial `Tutorial Notebooks\Tools -1 - Rayleigh Integral.ipynb`).
+This will be useful to combine models that include large volumes of water as Rayleigh integral benefits considerably of a GPU as the Rayleigh-Sommerfeld integral is hyperparallel.
+The tool has support for 3 GPU backends: CUDA and OpenCL for Windows and Linux, and Metal and OpenCL for MacOS.

-Given the simplicity of the kernel, for the Rayleigh integral we use `pycuda` and `pyopencl` to compile the kernel directly in the Python library.
-For Metal, a wrapper written in Swift language is compiled during the installation.

 # Release notes
 * 0.9.20 Sep 17, 2022
     * A lot of important improvements to make the final line
         - Metal is (finally) running as fast (sometimes slightly faster) than OpenCL in Apple processors.
 It took a lot of testing and fine tuning.
-        - Use of a modified version of the excellent `py-metal-compute` library (https://github.com/baldand/py-metal-compute) that allows having a similar approach as with PyOpenCL and PyCUDA.
+        - Use of a modified version of the excellent `py-metal-compute` library (https://github.com/baldand/py-metal-compute) that allows having a similar approach as with pyopencl and pycuda.
 Modified library is at https://github.com/ProteusMRIgHIFU/py-metal-compute.
 Because this new approach, the old Swift interface to the FDTD code was removed.
         - Add Metal backend for BHTE tool.
 This version runs way faster than OpenCL in Apple processors (like a 10x factor, need to investigate more if we can replicate such gain)
+        - Benchmark metrics above were refreshed
+        - Moving forward, OpenCL is not recommended for MacOS in X64 systems.
+Because the limitation of the underlying 32 bit addressing, pyopencl does not catch easily when a simulation goes beyond 4GB.
+However, Metal for AMD in MacOS runs quite well, so no need to stick with OpenCL

 * 0.9.9  Sep 1, 2022
     * A lot of simplifications allowed having a much more straightforward code.
 Thanks to Andrew Xie (@IAmAndrewX) for a very productive summer trimming down code, replacing the old MTLPP with Swift, and making a new class arrangement for the different GPU backends.
-Now BabelViscoFDTD is based completely on PyOpenCL and PyCUDA for the FDTD viscoelastic solver.
+Now BabelViscoFDTD is based completely on pyopencl and pycuda for the FDTD viscoelastic solver.
 For Metal, the Swift-based wrapper does the interfacing.
 The old C extension is still around just for the OpenMP backend.
 * 0.9.7  July 7, 2022
     * The MTLPP C++ library is now replaced by a Swift interface to access the Metal implementation for the viscoelastic FDTD solution.
 This will ensure using a more standard Apple development language for the future, as MTLPP is not maintained anymore.
 While there is a new Apple-based C++ wrapper for Metal, using Swift is still preferred as we created now a C-linking compatible library that in the future can be also used directly in Python.
 In the longterm, we aim to eliminate the C code extension and use only Python code in tandem with pyopencl, pycuda and  Metal
 * 0.9.6-post-10  June 27, 2022